Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ## Unity Install

-Use the free Unity version:
+Download the free Unity Editor version:
-- Download and install the [Unity Hub](https://unity3d.com/get-unity/download) on your PC.
+- First download and install the [Unity Hub](https://unity3d.com/get-unity/download) on your PC.
 - Then go to the [Unity download archive](https://unity3d.com/get-unity/download/archive) and install Unity3D Editor version **2018.3.14.f1**:
   - Click on the **Unity 2018x** tab.
   - Scroll down to Unity **2018.4.13 (22 Nov, 2019)** and click on **Unity Hub.**